omega8cc/boa/docs/MIGRATE.md

 The run ends with a serving gate over every site carrying the new hostname — the dirs this run moved and the ones an earlier or parked run had already moved, so a resumed run still confirms the sites its predecessor renamed;
-sites a panel has disabled (placeholder vhost) and suspended accounts are listed as not probed.
+sites a panel has disabled (placeholder vhost), sites with no vhost file and suspended accounts are listed as not probed.
 The tool waits for each such site to actually answer — up to `_RENAME_SERVE_WAIT` seconds per site, default 180 — accepting 200/301/302, and a 401 or 403 as well (an auth or IP allow-list answer proves the vhost is live and routed to the right site, logged as `serves (<code>, protected)`), but